 Jesus said something along these lines when his disciples responded with "why bother?" to his comment that it's near impossible for a rich man to be saved:

 Matthew 19:24-26 (HCSB) — 24 Again I tell you, it is easier for a [rope] to go through the eye of a needle than for a rich person to enter the kingdom of God.”
 25 When the disciples heard this, they were utterly astonished and asked, “Then who can be saved?”
 [Why bother!?]
 26 But Jesus looked at them and said, “With men this is impossible, but with God all things are possible.”

 The rich don't need God so they usually don't seek him, making the odds for salvation low for them.
 Likewise odds are low in the end times because very "few" (Lk 13:23) know God and believe him enough to do what it says (Lk 8:21).
 When Elijah comes with God's word about the need to move to an undesirable place to escape a planet that will come out of nowhere, few will believe the Word enough to do it.

-But if you believe it now it can turn out different.
+But if you believe it now, it can turn out differently.
 Get more lottery tickets by praying for the strength to escape daily.
-Katrina and I do this ourselves, just in case we're missing something in all our spiritual and mental preparations.
-Why not pray for help making Wormwood real if it's not yet?
+I do it myself, just in case I'm missing something in all my spiritual and mental preparations.
+Why not pray for help making Wormwood real if it's not real for you yet?
 Pray that you have God's help in that day.
 And if it's how you honestly feel, then it's good to admit to God how you are pretty sure based on your track record that to do a hard thing like this coming escape is above you and you will fail without him.
 That's the right idea, actually.
 In our weakness his strength is made manifest (2Co 12:9).
 If you get to that point and keep praying that until you make it to Judea, I do not see how "you" can fail because God will be with you and he never fails.